 Your disability insurance provider will inform you if the payout is taxable.
 If it is, it will automatically withhold it if for you.
 Contact your insurance carrier to find out if you will have to pay taxes on your benefits.

 You should have enough coverage to live off comfortably if you were to lose your paycheck due to disability.
 Most financial experts recommend your disability coverage should be big enough to replace 60-70% of your pre-disability salary.

 That said, how much coverage you would need, depends on your situation.
 Here is a simple formula to help you make an educated guess:

-(Current monthly expenses + loan repayments) – (reductions in spending + income from sources) = Minimum disability coverage
+(Current monthly expenses + loan repayments) – (reductions in spending + income from sources) = Minimum coverage

 Start by finding out how much you currently spend in a month.
 Make a list of all your monthly expenses and do not forget to factor in “miscellaneous” expenses.
 Finally, add your loan repayments to the tally.